timosalm/tap-overview-workshop/workshop/content/exercises/Tekton-Use.md

 It consists of **Tekton Pipelines**, which provides the building blocks, and of supporting components, such as Tekton CLI, Tekton Triggers and Tekton Catalog, that make Tekton a complete ecosystem.

 Only Tekton Pipelines will be installed as part of TAP.

+Both, OpenShift Piplines and Jenkins X are based on Tekton.

 ##### Concept model